-A friend of mine is fond of saying: “If you buy a violin, you own a violin; if you get a camera, you are a photographer.”
+A friend of mine is fond of saying: “If you buy a violin, you own a violin; if you buy a camera, you are a photographer.”

 Hold that thought.

-I’ve been thinking recently about why so many people seem to talk past each other on photography boards and have decided that a part of the reason is that they have different goals.
+I’ve been thinking recently about why so many people seem to talk past each other on photography boards and have decided that a part of the reason is that they have different goals; not just different subject matter or different styles, but different reasons to be photographers (or just camera owners).
 That led me to attempt a list of some different categories and sub-categories of photographers.
 These are meant to be descriptors of circles on a Venn diagram; it is probable that most photographers fall into many of these classes.

 These folks just like to own fine or rare machinery, or maybe hang on to something because it brings back good memories.
 Some are overt collectors, like the people who have a bookshelf full of vintage Leicas and have memorized lists of significant serial numbers.
 Some don’t think of themselves in that way, but just possessing gear is a source of satisfaction to them.
 Within this category are brand loyalists, whose joy of ownership is not tied to particular cameras, but to specific companies (think Ford vs Chevy).

 Put me down as a camera collector; I still have a Nikon S2 that I purchased used in 1957.
 It’s got a 50mm f/2 lens that is pretty awful by today’s standards.
 I don’t use film anymore.
 Yet every five years I spend a couple of hundred bucks to have it CLA’d.
 Someday, I’ll probably have to part with that camera, and that will make me sad.
 All my cameras were purchased with the intent of making pictures, but I do have a yen for a Nikon SP that’s been beaten up, scarred, and worn down to the brass in the service of some famous photographer.